martinanderson/martinanderson/README.md

 ### I am a **Full Stack Web Developer** with more then 20 years of experience.
 And the next 20 years I see myself continuing that journey in **Web3**, in the depths of the **Blockchain**.

-## This is me, full disclosure :)
+## This is me, a full disclosure :)

 - 👀 I got interested in coding at the age of about 15y, when I got a Commodore64 PC from the flee market, a simple rig connected to a 90's curved-screen TV :)  Everything got started from a bunch of floppy disks, a Commodore-Basic programming textbooks and a few magazines that came with it, no Internet access back then.
-Coded myself (after 2 years in) a simple ASCII ping-pong game and a password protected diary :) and been hooked ever since.
+Coded myself (after 2 years in) a simple ASCII ping-pong game and a password protected diary :) and have been hooked ever since.

 - **At 1999 I started coding web projects as a job and business**.
 From the first browser-wars, thru the Web1 and Web2 growth pains and mobile revolution, into today's mobile-first social online commerce experience.
-I have completed a fully functional Content Management System and a bulk Email Marketing Software from scratch (both PHP), in addition to more general everyday development tasks.
+I have completed a fully functional Content Management System and a bulk Email Marketing Software from scratch (both PHP based), in addition to more typical development tasks.
 The code is here in the Github, check it out.

 - I guess one of the biggest **recognition's about the quality** of my code has been a successful passing of the security audit ordered by one of my customer, an international insurance giant.
+My CMS was a fully functional WYSIWYG click and shoot enviroment long before even Wordpress existed.
+Yes, I am kind of proud of that accomplisment :) Took me years to develop and a hundred thousand lines of PHP+JavaScript.

 - I have also coded a **cross-platform "Windows-Linux-iOS-Android" app** from a ground up (Python+Kivy).
 And o course have played around a lot with different tools coding this and that on Windows and Linux desktops over the years.
 Mostly for fun or out of curiosity.